hwang2006/finetuning-gpt-oss-on-hpc/README.md

 **Repo:** <https://github.com/hwang2006/finetuning-gpt-oss-on-hpc>
 **Latest release:** [v1.0.0](https://github.com/hwang2006/finetuning-gpt-oss-on-hpc/releases/tag/v1.0.0)
-**Example LoRA Adapter (for reference only):** [hwang2006/gpt-oss-20b-alpaca-2pct-lora](https://huggingface.co/hwang2006/gpt-oss-20b-alpaca-2pct-lora)
+**Example LoRA Adapter for GPT-OSS-20B (for reference only):** [hwang2006/gpt-oss-20b-alpaca-2pct-lora](https://huggingface.co/hwang2006/gpt-oss-20b-alpaca-2pct-lora)

-> ⚠️ This adapter is **just a demo trained on a tiny 2% Alpaca split**.
+> ⚠️ This adapter was trained on a **tiny 2% Alpaca split** with GPT-OSS-20B.
-> It’s mainly here so you can see the expected Hugging Face repo structure
-> (`adapter_config.json`, `adapter_model.safetensors`, tokenizer files).
+> It is provided **for reference only** — to illustrate what a LoRA adapter repo on Hugging Face looks like.
-> In practice, you’ll want to replace it with your own LoRA trained on your dataset.
+> In practice, you should train and upload your own adapter on your dataset.

 ---